If you are searching for a split keyboard, you are probably asking one of three questions:

 One Hand Helping the Other

-Finger assignement
+Finger assignment

 In the diagram above (which you may recall from earlier posts), I marked corresponding fingers with matching colors.
 Notice how the blue keys, assigned to the index fingers, sit right next to each other.
 For people who don’t type correctly with all ten fingers, this creates a temptation to use the wrong hand.